Cyphodias/ossu-computer-science-progress/research/notes/attention-is-all-you-need.md

 ## Position-Wise Feed-Forward Network

 After attention, each position is transformed independently by the same feed-forward network.
-Attention therefore performs interaction across positions, while the feed-forward component performs nonlinear transformation within each position's representation.
+Attention therefore performs interaction across positions, while the feed-forward component performs nonlinear transformation within each position’s representation.

 This separation is fundamental to the Transformer block: